geokyr/diploma-thesis/notes.md

 ## To Do
 - Add docstrings to modules
-- Add ensure_dataset_is_valid separately on eta experiments

-- Drop the config logic into utils and leave only statics
-- Migrate to using yaml config files

 - Dataclass for output metrics

 - Sklearn pipeline for preprocessing and training